suchismitasarker/CHESS-ID4B-QM2/docs/sample_alignment.md

 ######  <i>Step 4 : If you want to check the best height for the sample </i>

-        FOURC>powderscan 300 1
+        FOURC>heightscan

+        a) Data will save at tiff folder in id4b
-        a) Check the quality of the data sets at nexpy
+        b) Check the quality of the datasets at nexpy
         b) Go to the best position of the sample

 ######  <i>Step 5: Run three rotation crystal scan </i>